 Texas Sage Info

-Texas sage can achieve 6 feet (2 m.) in height with a similar spread.
-While the grayish-green, woolly leaves are not terribly spectacular, the new wood on the plant produces copious lavender purple, magenta or white flowers.
+In the figwort family, Texas sage can achieve 6 feet (1.8 m) in height with a similar spread.
+While the grayish green, woolly leaves are not terribly spectacular, the new wood on the plant produces copious lavender purple, magenta, or white flowers.
 These have three fuzzy petals and a fused set below with conspicuous white anthers.

-Plants are easy to propagate either through seed or softwood cuttings.
-In most regions, the leaves are evergreen but occasionally the plant may be deciduous.
-Texas sage information wouldn’t be complete without a list of its other common names.
-One of the more interesting is barometer shrub, as it blooms after monsoon rains.
-It is also known as Texas Ranger, cenezio, and silverleaf.
-Blooming starts in spring and occurs in bursts every 4 to 6 weeks up until fall in most regions.
+Texas sage is easy to propagate either through seed or softwood cuttings.
+In most regions the leaves are evergreen, but occasionally the plant may be deciduous.
+Blooming starts in spring and occurs in bursts every four to six weeks up until fall in most regions.

 How to Grow Texas Sage

 Texas sage is a member of the coastal desert community.
 It has many common names and is also known as Texas ranger, Cenizo, Texas barometer bush, silver leaf, and wild lilac.
 It is called barometer bush because flowering is triggered by high moisture such as after rainstorms.